Fsnk2001/base-django-template/README.md

 - **Custom User Model**: Includes a custom user model implementation for flexibility.
 - **Swagger API Documentation**: The project includes Swagger integration for easy-to-navigate, interactive API documentation.
 Developers can view and interact with the API endpoints directly through the Swagger UI.
 - **Environment Configuration**: Ready-to-use `.env` file setup for environment-specific settings.
+- **Deployment Mode**: Designed to support deployment modes, including **development (local)** and **production**.
+Each mode has its own set of configurations, including settings, requirements, Dockerfiles, and Docker Compose files.
+This setup allows for easy switching between different environments.

 ## Usage